Elder And Dependent Adult Abuse Is A Serious Crime

 It is imperative that you have a highly skilled trial lawyer who is thoroughly familiar with the complex rules of evidence to prepare your defense.
 Your defense may require the presentation of testimony from financial to mental health and physical abuse experts.
 These experts may be needed to combat the District Attorney’s expert witnesses.

 Ahmed & Sukaram, Attorneys at Law, is your best choice for preparing a compelling and convincing defense.

 California Elder and Dependent Adult Abuse Defense Lawyers

-If you are charged with elder abuse in San Mateo County, San Francisco County, Santa Clara County, Alameda County or Contra Costa County, contact Ahmed and Sukaram, Attorneys at Law right away so that we can start preparing your defense today!
+If you are charged with elder abuse in San Mateo County, San Francisco County, Santa Clara County, Alameda County or Contra Costa County, contact Ahmed & Sukaram, Attorneys at Law, right away so that we can start preparing your defense today!